abinit/abinit/doc/mkdocs-tutorials/rf1.md

   * trf1_3o_DDB (the derivative database)

 Let us have a look at the output file.
 You can follow the description provided in the [section 6.2](../../users/generated_files/help_respfn.html#6.2) of the respfn_help file.

+{% dialog tests/tutorespfn/Refs/trf1_3.out %}

 You should be able to find the place where the iterations for the minimisation (with respect to the unique perturbation) take place:

           iter   2DEtotal(Ha)       deltaE(Ha) residm    vres2